jsphpl/laravan/README.md

 In order to prevent your production secrets from ending up as plain text in your git repositories, use the [ansible vault](http://docs.ansible.com/ansible/2.4/vault.html).

 1. Create a `.vault_pass` file containing a strong password (eg. `openssl rand -base64 64 > .vault_pass`).
 This file is gitignored, which you should leave at all cost.
-Your coworkers will need a copy of the file.
+Your coworkers who need to be able to provision/deploy as well will need a copy of the file.
 2. Encrypt your vault: `ansible-vault encrypt group_vars/production/vault.yml`
 3. **Never again decrypt the vault!**.
 Use `ansible-vault view <path>` or `ansible-vault edit <path>` to open the vault file.
 This reduces the risk of the vault ending up plain text in your version control.